-You are at the point where you don’t even bother to have a conversation because you know it’s going nowhere and discussions most times ends in a fight. — Maria Baratta Ph.D., L.C.S.W.
+You are at a point where you don’t even bother to have a conversation because you know it’s going nowhere and discussions most times end in a fight. — Maria Baratta Ph.D., L.C.S.W.

-Listening to family therapy suggestions helps you understand that no matter how occupied you are or how your day has turned for the worse, always have time to connect with your teens.
-In raising a troubled teenager, a typical reaction is to be inclined to turn the other cheek and walk away from your teen’s seemingly insignificant issues.
+Listening to the family therapy counselor’s suggestions helps you understand that no matter how occupied you are or how your day has turned for the worse, always have the time to connect with the teens in the family.
+When raising a troubled teenager, the typical reaction is to be inclined to turn the other cheek and walk away from your teen’s seemingly insignificant issues.
 However, always remind yourself that it’s during these years that problems are magnified and can immensely affect their well-being and overall performance.
 Relationship with family members is a vital lesson to learn in Family therapy.

 As for experts’ family therapy advice, maintaining a strong and stable connection with your child should be as important as keeping a reliable Wi-Fi or network connection.
 Exert more effort in achieving efficient and honest communication while striving to preserve a good relationship with your teen.

-A central ingredient in authoritative parenting is the ability of the parent(s) to deal with their own feelings and needs in ways that place the best interest of the child first. — Johannes Kieding, LMSW
+A central ingredient in authoritative parenting is ability of parent(s) to deal with own feelings and needs in ways that place best interest of child first. — Johannes Kieding, LMSW

 Teenage years are among the most terrible, most gruesome phases for the majority of students; therefore, it wouldn’t be easy for you or your child to get along and will eventually go head-to-head with each other.
 But encountering conflicts and disagreements do not necessarily mean that you shouldn’t reach out and spend some quality time with your child just to show how much you care and that you want to help your teen in his or her predicaments.

 Seek For Immediate Counseling Treatment If You Must